 How to Choose the Right Flat Iron for Your Hair TypeEvery day, women use styling tools to change the way they look and feel about themselves.
-The most popular styling tool is undoubtedly the flat iron because there are in fact very few people who have natural straight hair and to be honest, those people are said to be the most attractive.
+The most popular styling tool is undoubtedly the flat iron because there are in fact very few people who have naturally straight hair and to be honest, those people are said to be the most attractive.
 If you want to have long straight hair that still maintains its glow, you need to learn what kind of flat iron is right for you.
 Today, we’ve put together a small guide to help you choose the best flat iron for your hair type.

 Thick and curly hairFor thick and curly hair that is hard to style and maintain, you should know that you can pick from different types of flat irons.
 Here’s what you need to know.